dream11/kong-circuit-breaker/docs/index.md

     window_2 ( 10s - 20s ),
     window_3 ( 20s - 30s ) ...
 ```
+2. Circuit-breaker object is created for each route in each nginx worker.
+The state of CB object (like counters) is never shared among workers.
+While setting the configuration, carefully set parameters like `min_calls_in_window` taking total nginx workers into account.
-2. Circuit breaker uses failure % to figure out if a route is healthy or not.
+3. Circuit breaker uses failure % to figure out if a route is healthy or not.
 Always set `min_calls_in_window` to start calculations; else, you may open the circuit when total_requests are relatively low.
-3. Set `half_open_max_calls_in_window` to prevent allowing too many requests to the route in the half-open state.
+4. Set `half_open_max_calls_in_window` to prevent allowing too many requests to the route in the half-open state.
-4. `set_logger_metrics_in_ctx` sets circuit_breaker_name, upstream_service_host and circuit_breaker_state in `kong.ctx.shared.logger_metrics.circuit_breaker`.
+5. `set_logger_metrics_in_ctx` sets circuit_breaker_name, upstream_service_host and circuit_breaker_state in `kong.ctx.shared.logger_metrics.circuit_breaker`.
 You can later use this data within context of a request to log these events.
-5. `version` helps in recreating a new circuit-breaker object for a route if `conf_new.version > conf_old.version`, so whenever you change the plugin configuration, increment the version for changes to take effect.
+6. `version` helps in recreating a new circuit-breaker object for a route if `conf_new.version > conf_old.version`, so whenever you change the plugin configuration, increment the version for changes to take effect.

 ## Inspired by
 - [lua-circuit-breaker](https://github.com/dream11/lua-circuit-breaker)